Koudela/eArc-router/README.md

 The two immutable objects Route and Request are attached as payload to the [event](https://github.com/Koudela/eArc-eventTree/blob/master/doc/event.md) the router dispatches on the observer tree.
-Route decomposes an url path in parameters matching the maximal path in the routing dir/observer dir (real arguments) and a the rest (virtual arguments).
+Route decomposes an url path in parameters matching the maximal path in the routing dir/observer tree (real arguments) and a the rest (virtual arguments).
 Request supplies the information about the http request.